MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwaddinstance.md

 <tr>
 <td width="40%">
 <dl>
-<dt><b>STATUS_INVALID_BUFFER_SIZE</b></dt>
+<dt>`STATUS_INVALID_BUFFER_SIZE`</dt>
 </dl>
 </td>
 <td width="60%">
 One of the provider data blocks is too small.
-For example, suppose that during the call to <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwregister">PcwRegister</a>, the provider specifies that counter <i>X</i> is at offset 100 of the first data block of size 4 bytes.
-If the call to <b>PcwAddInstance</b> specifies that the first data block is 50 bytes, this error status is returned.
+For example, suppose that during the call to <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwregister">PcwRegister</a>, the provider specifies that counter `X` is at offset 100 of the first data block of size 4 bytes.
+If the call to `PcwAddInstance` specifies that the first data block is 50 bytes, this error status is returned.

 </td>
 </tr>
 </table>

 ## -remarks

-The <b>PcwAddInstance</b> function either adds an instance or collects data depending on the purpose of the buffer.
+The `PcwAddInstance` function either adds an instance or collects data depending on the purpose of the buffer.
 The purpose of the buffer is defined by the type of callback.
-The <b>PcwAddInstance</b> function is called from a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nc-wdm-pcw_callback">PcwCallback</a> routine when the reason is either to collect data or to enumerate instances.
-You can get the <i>Buffer</i> from the <i>Info</i> parameter for the <i>PcwCallback</i> routine
+The `PcwAddInstance` function is called from a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nc-wdm-pcw_callback">PcwCallback</a> routine when the reason is either to collect data or to enumerate instances.
+You can get the `Buffer` from the `Info` parameter for the `PcwCallback` routine

 ## -see-also

 <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nc-wdm-pcw_callback">PcwCallback</a>